michailtam/robotics-go-chase-it/README.md

 - The supported laser scanners in ROS can be found [here](http://wiki.ros.org/Sensors#A2D_range_finders)

 ### White ball determination algorithm
+To determine the orientation the robot has to move after it has seen a white ball, each image captured by the camera gets divided into a left, front and right part.
+This operation gets executed by the functions ```process_image_callback(const sensor_msgs::Image img)``` and ```determine_ball_position(int pos, int width) ```.
+The first one takes as parameter the current image and checks if the image contains a white ball.
+If this is the case, the function processes the index number of the column and the width of the image.
+This is necessary, because the robot has to calculate the linear x and angular z velocities to strafe the robot towards the ball.
+After the function has returned these values, the ```drive_bot(vel.linear_x, vel.angular_z)``` function calls the service ```command_robot``` which executes the movement of the robot.

 ### Prerequisites
 This project assumes that you are using Ubuntu (tested on Ubuntu 20.4 LST) and that ROS, gazebo and all required packages